 Using natural slate, cascading water, and a palette of colors inspired by the wild Irish flowers and grasses, The Spa at Aghadoe had created a place of calmness from your everyday life, a space to restore yourself.

-The fourth cabin features the tradition dry air of the Rock Sauna while the delicate steam of Aroma Grotto is beneficial for hair and skin.
+The cabin features the tradition dry air of the Rock Sauna while the delicate steam of Aroma Grotto is beneficial for hair and skin.

 Tepidarium loungers - Heated Loungers

-How are the different ?
+How are they different ?